Technology-for-the-Poorest-Billion/2025-BenyLIGHTS/proposal/management.md

 - Begin testing diffuser materials/design

 #### Electrical
+- Complete training videos on programming the CH32V003F4P6
 - Communicate with RGB LED
 - Begin to test code for discrete boost

 ### Week 3
-Dependent on progress made in week 2
+*Dependent on progress made in week 2*

 #### Mechanical
 - Further testing on case and diffuser designs
 - Finalise manufacturing choices (soldering vs bolts)

+#### Electrical
+- Complete code for RGB LED
+- Fully change from IC to discrete boost
+- Testing the code by connecting oscilloscope to board and measuring voltages

 #### Week 4
 #### Mechanical
 - Final changes before project output submission
--
+- Any further improvements on code
+- Fix any errors in manufacturing and